 Before applying to remote physician roles, you should be aware of the following:

 Work-from-home physicians: Telehealth physicians need to adhere to the same standard of care as they would in an in-person office setting.
-The key difference is that instead of face-to-face visits, you’ll use technology to complete synchronous (video) and asynchronous (chat) patient consultations.
+The key difference is that instead of face-to-face visits, you’ll use technology to complete synchronous (video or phone) and asynchronous (chat) patient consultations.
 Legally, you can only treat patients who are physically located in the state where you are licensed.

-Additional training: There is no state-mandated training specific to telemedicine, but many virtual care companies provide training for clinicians on how to use relevant technology and platforms.
-These training sessions may also include best practices for good webside manner.
+Additional training: There is no state-mandated training specific to telemedicine, but many virtual care companies provide onboarding for clinicians on how to use relevant technology and platforms.
+These onboarding sessions may also include best practices for good webside manner.

 Necessary documentation: When applying for telemedicine roles, make sure to update your resume and provide appropriate paperwork confirming your education and credentials.